10 Essential Tools For Garden DIY Projects

 3. Thatch Rake: Thatch rakes, also known as scarifying rakes, have sharp, short tines designed to penetrate the surface and remove thatch from the lawn.
 Thatch refers to the layer of dead grass, moss, and other organic material that can accumulate and hinder healthy lawn growth.

-See also DIY Guide To Building A Custom Garden Archway
+See also Best Ways To Create A Vertical Garden

 Selecting the right rake for your garden